onetarek/all-in-one-seo-pack-extensions/README.md

-# All in One SEO Pack Extensions
+# Extensions For All In One SEO Pack
 WordPress plugin to extend the popular SEO plugin **All In One SEO Pack** and add new features to that plugin.